-Why?
-My personal journey has been a story of struggle and achievement.
+My personal journey has been a story of triumph: from struggle to achievement and fulfillment.
 For most of my early 20s, I battled depression – living completely disconnected from true self and my potential.
-I worked a job I did not like (financial planning), felt absolutely no sense of worthiness and believed that life passed me by.
+I worked a job I did not like (financial planning), felt absolutely no sense of worthiness or hope, and believed that life passed me by.

 Everyday I would go to TechCrunch and read about entrepreneurs.
 I would tell myself: “I’ll never be like them.
 I’m not good enough.”
 I did that for two years, until a series of panic attacks took my health to a lower level.
 I hid all this from my friends and family.

 Then one day I witnessed something that woke me up.
-I realized that I was not supposed to be depressed.
-I embarked on a personal journey that turned my life around.
+In that moment, I realized that I was not supposed to be depressed.
+I started on a personal journey that turned my life around.
 I started meditating.
-I built an exercise routine with a retired Army Ranger and got in great shape.
-I bio-hacked my diet to restore my energy.
-And I read countless books to reset my spirit.
+I designed an exercise routine with a retired Army Ranger and got in great shape.
+I started bio-hacking my diet to restore my energy and performance.
+And I read countless books, from healing shame to quantum physics – which helped reset my spirit and my mindset.

 I continued on that path for two years.
 I reached a point where I could no longer deny my truth: I am here to create things; I’m here to be an entrepreneur.
 A few months later, my co-founder came to me with the idea for a video doorbell.
 I was ready.
 Just three months after that, I created an Indiegogo crowdfunding campaign for our idea of a video doorbell.
 I clicked “launch” on our campaign page and went surfing.
 In 5 days we raised $100,000.
 Fast Company called our campaign an “Indiegogo Sensation.”
 A few days after the campaign, I was covered by TechCrunch!